ABOUT

 SMTE Strategy: The result of the SMTE Conference is the launch of a national SMTE strategy by the DoE, where the Deputy Minister of Education at the time, Mr Mosibudi Mangena, officiates with Deputy Director-General of Education, Mr Ketsi Lehoko.

 Education Recognition Programme: The NSTF Awards expand to include recognition of SMTE in schools and the NSTF Education Recognition Programme is born.
-Initially the programme recognises top performing matric girls from all the provinces, top high school teachers, top schools, as well as STEM Olympiad and competition performers.
-Later, both boys and girls are recognised, and eventually NSTF focuses only on the top performers in matric science and mathematics, without the teachers, schools and Olympiads.
+Initially the programme recognises only top performing matric girls from all the provinces, top high school teachers, top schools, as well as STEM Olympiad and competition performers.
+Later, both boys and girls are recognised, and eventually NSTF focuses only on the top performers in matric physical science and mathematics.

-Science and economic growth: NSTF commissions a joint study between the NSTF and NACI (National Advisory Council on Innovation) on the interaction between economic growth, science, technology and human capital.
+Science and economic growth: NSTF commissions a joint study between the NSTF and NACI on the interaction between economic growth, science, technology and human capital.
 The resulting Growth and Innovation Report is presented jointly to the Portfolio Committee in Parliament.

 An important policy role: The NSTF plays an active role in the processes to create, and review the National Human Resource Development Strategy, the National Research and Development Strategy and the National Research and Technology Foresight Exercise.

-Ethics: NSTF Initiates debate and discussions on Ethics in SET in South Africa which leads to a discussion document and a charter that aims to establish a National Consultative Council on SET Ethics in South Africa.
+Ethics: NSTF Initiates debate and discussions on Ethics in SET in SA which leads to a discussion document and a charter that aims to establish a National Consultative Council on SET Ethics in SA.

 World Summit on Sustainable Development: NSTF receives accreditation from the World Summit on Sustainable Development (WSSD) that allows NSTF members and stakeholders to register as participants under the NSTF umbrella – an offer which over 60 organisations make use of.
 Each organisation can register employees to participate.

-NEPAD: Substantially contributed to the development of the science and technology division of the New Partnership for Africa’s Development (NEPAD) to ensure that SET plays its rightful role on the African continent.
+NEPAD: NSTF substantially contributes to the development of the S&T division of the New Partnership for Africa’s Development (NEPAD) to ensure that SET plays its rightful role on the African continent.

-proSET: Created a new membership group, known as SETAG (Science, Engineering, Technology and Associated Group), consisting of professional bodies and learned societies.
-Some of the membership of the Associated Scientific and Technological Societies of South Africa (AS&TS Trust) joined the NSTF under SETAG which was renamed proSET (Professional in Science, Engineering and Technology) in 2009.
-This sector accounts for about 40 percent of NSTF member organisations.
+SET Professionals included: NSTF creates a new membership group, known as SETAG (Scientific, Engineering and Technological Societies and Allied Professions Group of SA), consisting of professional bodies and learned societies.
+Some of the membership of the Associated Scientific and Technological Societies of SA (AS&TS) join the NSTF under SETAG, which is renamed proSET (Professional in SET) in 2009.
+(This sector currently accounts for about 35% of NSTF member organisations.)

-First NSTF Awards Who’s Who in SET and innovation booklet published: These booklets, produced every year since 2004, are an almost comprehensive database of the achievements, skills and expertise of the South African NSI community.
+First NSTF Awards Who’s Who in SET and innovation booklet published: These booklets, produced every year since 2004, are an extensive database of the achievements, skills and expertise of the South African NSI community.
 They contain brief descriptions of the contributions of the NSTF Awards finalists to SET and innovation.
-They are widely distributed and marketed through the media.
+They are distributed at the Awards Gala Dinners and beyond, and marketed through the media.

 Department of Trade and Industry: The Technology and Human Resources for Industry Programme (THRIP), an initiative of the Department of Trade and Industry (the dti) managed jointly with the NRF, joins as platinum sponsor of the NSTF Awards (which continues to 2015).

-Provincial workshops: Workshops are extended to other provinces and a series of workshops are held in three provinces, Western Cape, KwaZulu-Natal and Gauteng.
-These are held during the 2005 National Science Week and at local science centres.
+Provincial workshops: Workshops are extended to other provinces and a series of workshops are held in three provinces; Western Cape, KwaZulu-Natal and Gauteng.
+These are held during the 2005 National Science Week (NSW) and at local science centres.
 The topic for the provincial workshops is Technology Education.

 Communication and outreach: The NSTF Awards Communications sub-committee is established (currently known as the NSTF Awards Committee) to raise publicity for the Awards finalists and winners, and profile SET professionals to the general public and the youth.